top of page

 Leadership

-In 2020, First Partner Jennifer Siebel Newsom helped launch the California Partners Project (CPP) as an independent 501(c)(4) not-for-profit organization to fully realize her commitment to educating and connecting individuals and groups for collective progress.
+California First Partner Jennifer Siebel Newsom and Olivia Morgan launched the California Partners Project in 2020 as an independent 501(c)4 not-for-profit organization to create resources and connect

 SERVICES